 Although self-aware AI doesn’t exist in reality, at least, for now, it is a hypothetical concept that explores AI-powered machines with thinking capability much higher than a typical human mind.

 Self-aware AI systems, in theory, have their own consciousness, reason, and sentiments.
 They have an individuality just like any human being but are much more intelligent than any human in the world.
+You can read about this in many AI books, fiction and non-fiction.

 Artificial intelligence has continuously captured the imagination of humans.
 Concepts resembling AI have been long used by fiction writers, movie makers, and dreamers, even before AI was a thing.